sendwithus/heroku-buildpack-gb/README.md

 A [Heroku Buildpack](https://devcenter.heroku.com/articles/buildpacks) for [Go](https://golang.org/) projects using the [gb build tool](https://github.com/constabulary/gb).

 Note this buildpack does *not* use `gb` to compile the app; it only compiles apps matching the gb project definition.
-The app is compiled using the `go build main` command, with the binary being put in `bin/main`.
+The app is compiled using the `go build app` command, with the binary being put in `bin/app`.

 This buildpack is based heavily on [heroku-buildpack-go](https://github.com/heroku/heroku-buildpack-go), and currently intended for experimentation only.
 It was built and is maintained by the development team at [sendwithus](https://www.sendwithus.com).